 The ingredients for a sheet pan shrimp boil are pretty simple and rustic – nothing fancy here.
 For the shrimp you can leave the tails on because they look pretty, or remove them for easy eating.

-Toss all of the ingredients together in large bowl then arrange on a sheet pan.
+- Toss all of the ingredients together in a large bowl then arrange them on a sheet pan.
 I recommend using foil or parchment paper for easy clean up.

 You can serve these sheet pan shrimp boil just as is.
 It really is a complete meal on a pan.
 I like to garnish with fresh herbs like minced parsley because it gives a little color.
 Add some a loaf of bread and a salad and you’re good to go!

 Make sure to offer some sauce options for dipping, like Cocktail Sauce, Tartar Sauce or simple melted butter.

 If you happen to have leftovers from your sheet pan shrimp boil, wrap them up and place in an airtight container.
 Reheat on a sheet pan in the oven, taking care not to overcook the shrimp.
 For microwave reheating, I recommend heating the shrimp separately.